Samiddha99/django-cloud-storages/README.md

 django-cloud-storages is a package developed for django to work with cloud storages to store/upload media files.

-This package *extends* the [django Storage class](https://docs.djangoproject.com/en/4.2/ref/files/storage/#django.core.files.storage.Storage) to provide file storage in cloud.
+This package extends the [django Storage class](https://docs.djangoproject.com/en/4.2/ref/files/storage/#django.core.files.storage.Storage) to provide file storage in cloud.

+At the moment this package support the following cloud storage services -

+* AppWrite
+* DropBox

 ### **Installation**